-The Personal Profile asks you four to seven questions about challenges you have overcome, significant achievements in your life, your academic pursuits, and what you have learned from these experiences.
-The questions are based on the program to which you have applied, so starting your application will allow you access to your specific questions.
+The personal profile asks you six or seven questions about challenges you have overcome, significant achievements in your life, your academic pursuits, and what you have learned from these experiences.
+The questions differ depending on the degree program you are applying for, and you’ll find out what you’ll be asked when you begin your application.

 Do you need to record a video interview?

-If you are applying to the UBC Sauder School of Business’s Bachelor of Commerce program, you will also be asked to provide video responses to pre-recorded interview questions.
-Read our detailed tips and watch a video about creating your video interview.
+If you are applying to the UBC Sauder School of Business’s Bachelor of Commerce degree, you will be asked to provide video responses to interview questions in addition to your personal profile.
+You will be prompted to create your video responses within your application, including detailed instructions on how to include the video interview in the personal profile section of your application.
+Read our tips and watch a video about creating your video interview.

-If you have not started working on your application, we encourage you to start as soon as possible to make sure you have everything you need to submit your application on time.
+If you have not started working on your application yet, we encourage you to begin as soon as possible to make sure you have everything you need to submit your application on time.